mani2520/htmlAdminDashboard/README.md

 - ♿ **Accessible** - Semantic HTML with proper ARIA labels
 - ⚡ **Fast Loading** - Optimized CSS and JavaScript

+## ⚠️ Important Note

+**This is a frontend-only template with static demo data.** All data is stored locally in `assets/data/data.json`.
+No backend or API is included.
+For production use, you'll need to integrate with your own backend service to replace the static data with real API calls.

 ## 📦 Installation

 1. **Download the template** from ThemeForest